I'm Starving: Why Should I Do Charity? 25: What System (1)

 墨書 Inktalez

-"Mr. Lin!"
+"President Lin!"
 A Long excitedly emerged from the crowd, paint smudged on his nose.
-"We sold three more pieces!
+"Three more pieces sold!
 That big boss said he wants to hang 'Mother and Son Scavengers' in his company lobby!"
 0

-Lin Xiaofan nodded but his gaze fell on Old Zhou in the corner.
-The old man was unusually dressed in a dark blue suit today, his empty pant legs pressed neatly, surrounded by a group of reporters interviewing him.
+Lin Xiaofan nodded, but his gaze was drawn to Old Zhou in the corner.
+The elderly man was unusually dressed in a dark blue suit today, his empty pant legs pressed neatly, surrounded by a group of reporters conducting an interview.
 Under the flashing lights, the knuckles gripping the wheelchair's armrest turned pale.
 0

-"Teacher Zhou isn't used to this kind of attention."
-A Long followed his gaze.
-"The Zhao Foundation once said they wanted to support him, but then..."
+"Teacher Zhou isn't used to this kind of attention," A Long remarked, following his gaze.
+"The Zhao Foundation once said they wanted to support him, but in the end..."
 0

 A Long scratched his head.
 "About seven or eight years ago?
-Back then, I had just started learning to paint from Teacher Zhou.
-A big boss with the surname Zhao bought several of his paintings and even invited him to some charity gala."
+I had just started learning painting from Teacher Zhou then.
+A big boss named Zhao bought several of his paintings and invited him to some charity gala."
 He lowered his voice.
-"But the next day, Teacher Zhou returned all the money and took back his paintings, which made him very ill with anger."
+"But the next day, Teacher Zhou returned all the money and took back his paintings, which made him so angry he fell ill."
 0

-Just then, Lin Xiaofan's phone vibrated in his pocket.
-He walked to the corner to check it; a System Notification flashed before his eyes: 0
+Lin Xiaofan's phone vibrated in his pocket.
+He stepped into the corner to check it, and a system notification flashed before his eyes: 0

-"Mr. Lin!” a female reporter suddenly blocked his path.
-“As the curator, why did you choose to focus on this overlooked group of street homeless?"
+"Mr. Lin!"
+A female reporter suddenly blocked his path.
+"As the curator, why did you choose to focus on this overlooked group of street homeless people?"
 0

 "Because..."
-His voice was hoarse.
+His voice came out hoarse.
 "Everyone deserves to be seen."
 0

-The reporter seemed disappointed by this bland answer and shifted to a more sensational topic: "I heard your father was also a miner?
-Does that relate to your support for Teacher Zhou?"
+The reporter clearly found this bland answer disappointing and shifted to a more sensational topic: "I heard your father was also a miner?
+Does this relate to your support for Teacher Zhou?"
 0

-Lin Xiaofan’s blood ran cold instantly.
-He had never mentioned his father's profession publicly, let alone its connection to Old Zhou.
+Lin Xiaofan's blood ran cold instantly.
+He had never mentioned his father's profession publicly, let alone any connection to Old Zhou.
 0

 "Who told you that?"
 He grabbed the reporter's wrist.
 0